Kumari-430/movie-app/README.md

 </p>

 ## 🧐 About <a name = "about">movie app</a>
-The usage of a movie app can vary depending on its features and functionality, but here are some common ways users might interact with a movie app.
-Movie app built using React can serve as a platform for users to explore, discover, and interact with a collection of movies.
+ Movie app built  can serve as a platform for users to explore, discover, and interact with a collection of movies.
 React is a popular JavaScript library for building user interfaces, and it's well-suited for creating dynamic, interactive, and responsive web applications.
 1.Browse and Search Movies
 2.Movie Details
 3.User Reviews and Ratings